astralord/astralord.github.io/_posts/2022-03-21-visual-guide-to-statistics-part-i-basics-of-point-estimation.md

 $$\operatorname{Var}[g(X)] = \vartheta^2\frac{1}{n(n+2)} < \frac{\vartheta^2}{n}$$

 However, the Cramér-Rao lower bound is $\frac{\vartheta^2}{n}$.
-And this is another exercise to figure out why Cramér-Rao inequality here is not satisfied.
+This shows importance of regularity conditions for Cramér-Rao theorem.
+Here, invariance of $M_f$ is not satisified and Cramér-Rao inequality doesn't hold.

 [^CR]: Let's rewrite these equations in equivalent forms: